 A range of Koanga booklets, including: Save Your Own Seeds, How To Grow Nutrient Dense Food, Beginner Gardener Booklet, Urban Gardening For Nutritional Resilience, The Art of Composting and Design Your Own Forest Garden

-Kay has been teaching permaculture for many years, and draws upon her experience designing, implementing and managing permaculture systems, specializing in the field of nutrient dense food production – vegetable gardens, orchards, fieriest gardens and animal systems, predominantly in zone 1 and 2.
-For many years her research has been focused on the connections between soil health, plant and animal health and human health, and has been focused on home gardeners techniques for growing nutrient dense food.
+Kay has been teaching permaculture for many years, and draws upon her experience designing, implementing and managing permaculture systems, specializing in the field of nutrient dense food production – vegetable gardens, orchards, forest gardens and animal systems, predominantly in zone 1 and 2.

 Peter grows fresh vegetables on 5 acres organically and also owns a vegetarian organic café as part of his health food shop in Napier.

 Peter has been a member and active supporter of our work for over 15 years.
 He has a strong commitment to food self-reliance and healthy food within NZ.
 He is keenly aware of the importance of New Zealand becoming more self reliant in high quality organic and heritage produce, not only because of the increasing difficulty of ensuring supplies in a world of increasing food scarcity and demand, but also of the many positive benefits to our communities.